decentdao/decent-interface/docs/TRANSLATIONS.md

 - Gnosis Safe, Gnosis, Safe{Wallet}, and the capitalized word Safe are products of [Gnosis](https://gnosis.io/) and should not be translated.

-- Etherscan, CoinGecko, and ENS (Ethereum Name Service) are additional web3 products that are mentioned, and should not be translated.
+- Etherscan, Moralis, and ENS (Ethereum Name Service) are additional web3 products that are mentioned, and should not be translated.

 - The acronyms / abbreviation DAO (Decentralized Autonomous Organizatino), NFT (Non-Fungible Token), and ETH (Ether), should not be translated.